Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 # Deployment

-Reload the site and test localy with Nginx & Apache:
+Reload the site and test locally with Nginx & Apache:

 	you@dev-machine: touch wsgi.py